SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

 The default color will be light gray for **disabled**, black for **enabled** and light brown for **hover**.

-### Primary button text color
+### CTA button text color

 You can also change the button text so it blends well with the new background color.
 The default is white (light gray for disabled).

 ### Border radius of the buttons

-The border radius of the buttons are adjustable to make it a harder rectangle or a softer rounded shape, to better match with your company profile.
+The border radius of the buttons are adjustable to create a harder rectangle or a softer rounded shape, and better match your existing design.

 The default value will be 8px, the minimum is 0px, and the maximum is 30px.
 We also allow different values for each corner of the button.